 The middle of the funnel are people who have opted in to receiving communications from you.
 You may have offered them a lead magnet in exchange for their email address.

+You simply must get your marketing funnel -right – the method of turning a visitor into a paying client, if you want to get your company sales process going as effectively as possible.
 The first stage of the marketing funnel is awareness.
 This is an important step in the process.
-This is where you make your first impression to website visitors.
+This is where you make your first impression to website visitors Strategies for the branded content draw and make viewers open to potential experiences.

 2. Interest and Evaluation